 1. All female dairy cattle four (4) months of age and over must bear evidence of official calfhood vaccination against brucellosis with a legible, official tattoo visible in the right ear.
-2. Owners of Purebred Registered cattle without brucellosis tattoos must present documentation certifying brucellosis vaccination, or written documents showing the animal has an exemption from CDFA, AHFSS.
-3. All dairy cattle and beef bulls changing ownership require an official ID eartag.
-4. All dairy cattle born after January 1, 2017 require official ID eartags applied prior to leaving their birth premises.
-5. Acceptable methods for Official Identification of cattle include: - a.
-USDA metal brucellosis calfhood vaccination eartags - b.
-USDA metal "silver brite" eartags - c.
-Animal Identification Number (AIN) eartag (commonly known as 840 tags, usually Radio Frequency Identification Devices) 6.
-It is unlawful to remove official identification.
-Requests to remove an official ID eartag must be submitted to CDFA, AHFSS in writing at least 72 hours prior to the need to remove the tag.
-The request must include a photo of the ID, the reason the ID must be removed, and all other official ID eartags on the animal.
+2. All dairy cattle, all beef bulls 18 months of age and over, and non-virgin beef bulls less than 18 months of age changing ownership require an official identification eartag.
+3. All dairy cattle born after January 1, 2017 require official identification eartags applied prior to leaving their birth premises.
+4. Acceptable methods for official identification of cattle include: - a.
+Official USDA individual identification eartags: - i.
+National Uniform Eartagging System (NUES) eartags: - USDA metal brucellosis calfhood vaccination (orange) eartags for females - USDA metal "silver brite" eartags - ii.
+Animal Identification Number (AIN) eartag (15 digits long, must begin with 840, usually Radio Frequency Identification Devices [RFID]) - b.
+Breed registration tattoos.
+5. It is unlawful to remove official identification eartags.
+Requests to remove an official identification eartag must be submitted to CDFA, AHFSS in writing at least 72 hours prior to the need to remove the eartag.

+The request must include a photo of the eartag, the reason the eartag must be removed, and all other official eartags on the animal.